jospete/obsidize-rotating-file-stream/README.md

 So theoretically this could be used as middleware for any system that has a file API and can run javascript.

+If you need a pure NodeJS implementation, use [rotating-file-stream](https://www.npmjs.com/package/rotating-file-stream) instead.

 ## Installation

 - npm: